-The PSHCE programme is divided into specific key areas for each half-term, but does allow for whole academy theme days and events in order to promote specific areas.
-PSHCE covers a wide range of cross-curricular activities as well.
-PSHCE also has close links to RE where pupils' social, moral and spiritual welfare is explored.
+The curriculum programme is divided into specific key areas for each half-term but does allow for whole academy theme days and events to promote specific areas as well as including a wide range of cross-curricular activities such as science, PE/PD, mental health, and wellbeing.
+It also has close links to Religious Education where pupils' social, moral, and spiritual welfare is explored.

-PSHCE forms an important part of pupils' development and the link with parents, carers and home is very important.
+It forms an important part of pupils' development and the link with parents, carers and home is very important.
 Parents will be kept informed of their children's programmes through Annual Reviews and parent consultation evenings.